How to Save “Inspect Element” Changes Permanently

 Another example:

-The line document.body.style.backgroundColor = "yellow"; changes the background color of the entire <body> element of the webpage.
+The line document.body.style.backgroundColor = "yellow"; turns the entire <body> element of the webpage yellow.

 (function() {